elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 metaDescription: ''
 thumbnail: /assets/D9807852-F135-4B4E-9BD0-2ECA337D498E.jpeg
 ---
 Hi!
 Glad you found us.
-You are probably here because you have found yourself at some point at the store staring at a million options of whatever arts and crafts material that you went there for in the first place.
-Decision fatigue is a real thing guys.
+You are probably here because you have found yourself at some point at the store staring at a million art supplies on the shelves and get stuck.
+You just want someone to tell you what to get.
 Well, it’s your lucky day.
-Here’s a list of arts and crafts materials we have and love.
-This is not an exhaustive list as there are so many options of any art medium you can think of but we do a lot of art so this stuff definitely holds up to a lot of use by an art obsessed preschooler.
+Here’s a list of arts and crafts materials that we have used and think are great.
+This is not an exhaustive list as there are so many options of any art medium you can imagine.
+There definitely will be a Part 2 & 3 of this post but this is a good start.
+We do a lot of art so this stuff definitely holds up to a lot of use by an art obsessed preschooler.
+Included in the mix is some non-essential supplies, toys, and games but since it’s pandemic time there’s so much time to do fun things, so I thought why not if you want to level up your arts/crafts game.

-I also included a bunch of items that I have had experience with as a former preschool teacher.
+\*\**This post contains affiliate links that pay out a small commission if you happen to purchase products through them.
+If we post an affiliate link to a product, rest assured that it is something that I would personally buy and use without an affiliate commission.
+I am just a passionate former preschool teacher and mama that loves all things kid art related.

+With that said, let’s get started, shall we?

 ![Best Art Supplies](/assets/daniel-lincoln-HlEu2OvHtI0-unsplash.jpg "Best Arts Supplies")